quantropi/qispace-sdk-code-samples/c/sequr_util/README.md

           --length             Required length of pseudo quantum random string to generate in bytes
         ```

-      - You might get an output as below:
+      - You will get an output as below:

         ```
         ------------------------
         Demo SEQUR PQRND operations...
         Initializing PQRND handle...
-        Success!
-        Query QE using QiSpace API to use as seed...
-        Decoding QE to use as seed...
         Success!
         Loading PQRND seed...
         Success!